RazorClient/RazorVM/Readme.md

 todo:
-- do the main loop rn
+- get trap working
 - figure out the platform stuff
-- just get a game to rrun
+- get a game to run